 The term software sales is an umbrella term for the various sales roles involved in selling software products to other businesses.
 It’s a growing and lucrative industry to be in, and the companies are known for offering high salaries, top-of-the-line benefits, flexible working hours and location, and fun, fast-paced company cultures.

-Today we’ll tell you everything you need to know about software sales, including the following:
+Today we’ll tell you everything you need to know about tech sales, including the following:

 - Why you might consider working in the field.

 - The types of software sales positions, their average earnings, and their responsibilities.